dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/button/info.md

 <SignalButtonSizes />

-Icon buttons comes in all sizes.
+Icon buttons come in all sizes.

 <IconButtonSizes />